rajatmehta1524/Skin-Cancer-Classification/README.md

 - Deployment as a web API

 ## Contributing
-Feel free to fork the repository and submit pull requests.
+Feel free to fork the repository and submit pull requests...

 ## License
 This project is licensed under the MIT License.